ronaldichandra/i3wm-dotfiles/neofetch/README.md

+# FYI:
-alacritty doesn't work with w3m in neofetch.
+## alacritty doesn't work with w3m in neofetch.
 For this reason, use neofetch --loop